input-output-hk/ouroboros-phalanx-protocol/README.md

 firefox target/criterion/report/index.html
 ```

-## Who We Are
+## Contributing

+Thank you for your interest in this repository!

+This repository is published by **IOG R\&D Innovation** to share early-stage research and technology validation work with the Cardano community.

+### Community Engagement Model

+* **Status:** Open, but **not actively maintained** by R\&D Innovation.
+* **Contributions:** We are not accepting feature requests or code contributions.
+* **Questions / Comments:**
+  * You are welcome to open issues for clarifications or questions.
+  * Please understand that responses may be limited, as this repository is not under active development.

+### Ownership

-This project is developed by the **IOG Innovation Group**, with contributions from cryptographers, protocol engineers, and community reviewers.
+The repository is owned and managed by **IOG R\&D Innovation** with contributions from cryptographers, protocol engineers, and community reviewers.
+It is published to benefit the Cardano community by sharing insights, ideas, and experimental implementations.

 ## Disclaimer
 > **Important Disclaimer & Acceptance of Risk**